As a former California prosecutor, Ronald A. Ziff knows both sides of the argument. This gives your case a winning edge.

 The Importance of Timing

-Criminal appeals have very strict time limits associated with filing and processing.
+Direct appeals have very strict time limits associated with filing and processing.
 If you fail to act in a timely fashion, you will forfeit your right to appeal.
+It cannot be overstated: It is imperative that a post-conviction relief attorney acts to appeal a conviction immediately after sentencing.

-Petitions for Writ of Habeas Corpus must also be timely filed or they will be “time barred,” that is, the court will not review your petition for relief.
-Contact California Appellate Attorney Abby Klein to get started.
+Petitions for Writ of Habeas Corpus must also be timely filed or they will be “time barred” and the court will not review your petition for relief.